Azure Data Factory vs IBM InfoSphere DataStage comparison

 Azure Data Factory vs. IBM InfoSphere DataStage

-Azure Data Factory is ranked 1st in Data Integration Tools with 49 reviews while IBM InfoSphere DataStage is ranked 13th in Data Integration Tools with 10 reviews.
+Azure Data Factory is ranked 1st in Data Integration with 81 reviews while IBM InfoSphere DataStage is ranked 7th in Data Integration with 37 reviews.
 Azure Data Factory is rated 8.0, while IBM InfoSphere DataStage is rated 7.8.
-The top reviewer of Azure Data Factory writes "The good, the bad and the lots of ugly".
-On the other hand, the top reviewer of IBM InfoSphere DataStage writes "User-friendly with a lot of functionalities, and doesn't require much coding because of its drag-and-drop features".
-Azure Data Factory is most compared with Informatica PowerCenter, Microsoft Azure Synapse Analytics, Informatica Cloud Data Integration, Alteryx Designer and SSIS, whereas IBM InfoSphere DataStage is most compared with SSIS, Talend Open Studio, AWS Glue, IBM Cloud Pak for Data and Informatica PowerCenter.
+The top reviewer of Azure Data Factory writes "The data factory agent is quite good but pricing needs to be more transparent".
+On the other hand, the top reviewer of IBM InfoSphere DataStage writes "User-friendly with a lot of functions for transmission rules, but has slow performance and not suitable for a huge volume of data".
+Azure Data Factory is most compared with Informatica PowerCenter, Informatica Cloud Data Integration, Alteryx Designer, Snowflake and Palantir Foundry, whereas IBM InfoSphere DataStage is most compared with IBM Cloud Pak for Data, SSIS, Talend Open Studio, Informatica PowerCenter and IBM InfoSphere Information Server.
 See our Azure Data Factory vs. IBM InfoSphere DataStage report.